Essential Guide To The City of Homewood Land Disturbing Bond

 Contractors or developers seeking to obtain a Land Disturbing Bond must typically submit an application to the City of Homewood’s permitting department.
 The application process may involve providing project plans, environmental impact assessments, and other relevant documentation.

 Once approved, the contractor or developer must secure the bond from a surety company licensed to operate in Alabama.
-The bond amount is determined by the city based on factors such as the size and scope of the project.
+The bond amount is determined by the city based on factors such as the project’s size and scope.

 In the event of non-compliance with land disturbance regulations, such as failure to implement required erosion control measures or violations of permit conditions, the city may make a claim against the bond to cover the cost of remediation or enforcement actions.